 Knowing the open rate of your email is obviously very, very important.
-You could have the most amazing product or service, or the most amazing piece of content to pitch to someone.
-If they don’t open your email and it goes straight into the trash then game over.
+You could have the most amazing product or service, or the most amazing piece of content to pitch to someone, but if they don’t open your email and it goes straight into the trash then, game over.

 As a ginger gal who does a lot of outreach, open rate is a metric I always track.
 Not as scientifically as some, but I know roughly how each campaign has performed so I can identify if something has worked and can implement that tactic in the future.

-The average open rate of email marketing is around 20%, for the complete beak-down go here.
-These are stats for opted in email, not cold email.
+The average open rate of email marketing is around 20%, for the complete break-down go here.
+These are stats for opted-in email, not cold email.

-For cold email there are stats out there saying that Cold Emailers are getting 40-55% Open Rate, obviously these are the guys that have been testing and improving ready to write a Case Study!
+For cold email, there are stats out there saying that Cold Emailers are getting 40-55% open rate.
+Obviously, these are the guys that have been testing and improving their skills and are ready to write a Case Study!

-But, this gives you a couple of benchmarks to go by in your campaigns and you can try out this tactic I’m going to give and see if it improves your open rate.
-It has for me!
+But, this gives you a couple of benchmarks to go by in your campaigns.
+You can try out the tactic I share with you and see if it improves your open rate.
+It's worked for me!

 Pitching A Guest Post

 Specific Subject Line: Guest Post Pitch: 3 Checks To Make Before Pitching Your Guest Post

 Poor Subject Line: Building Trust & Leads For Your Business